Angular Material Form Controls, Form Field and Input Examples

 </mat-form-field>

-To configure float label globally you can add this import of MAT_LABEL_GLOBAL_OPTIONS in `src/app/app.module.ts`.
+To configure float label globally, you can add MAT_LABEL_GLOBAL_OPTIONS in `src/app/app.config.ts`.

-Remove all [floatLabel] property in each <mat-form-field> that will use global configuration.
+Remove all [floatLabel] properties in each <mat-form-field> that will use global configuration.

 Show Hint Labels

-This is an example of hint labels using <mat-hint> component that display hint in <mat-form-field> with specific position left and right using align attribute.
+This is an example of hint labels using <mat-hint> component that displays a hint in <mat-form-field> with specific position left and right using the align attribute.

 <mat-form-field hintLabel="Min 6 and Max 10 characters">